sam-goodwin/eventual/website/docs/getting-started.md

 To clean up, destroy the application:

-- For CDK Users: `npx cdk deploy`.
+- For CDK Users: `npx cdk destroy`.
 - For SST Users: `npx sst destroy`.

 ## Next Steps